esphome/esphome-docs/components/simpleevse.rst

     :description: Instructions for setting up the SimpleEVSE component in ESPHome.
     :keywords: SimpleEVSE EV

-`SimplEVSE <http://evracing.cz/simple-evse-wallbox>`__ is a popular DIY EV charger solution which can be connected to ESPHome using the :ref:`UART bus <uart>`.
+`SimpleEVSE <http://evracing.cz/simple-evse-wallbox>`__ is a popular DIY EV charger solution which can be connected to ESPHome using the :ref:`UART bus <uart>`.

 Overview
 --------

-The SimplEVSE controller must be connected to an UART of the ESPHome and switched to modbus mode (`manual <http://evracing.cz/evse/evse-wallbox/evse-wb-din_20210202.pdf>`__).
+The SimpleEVSE controller must be connected to an UART of the ESPHome and switched to modbus mode (`manual <http://evracing.cz/evse/evse-wallbox/evse-wb-din_20210202.pdf>`__).

 +---------------------------------------+---------+
 | Pin SimpleEVSE PROG (5 pin connector) | ESPHome |